-Read on to discover ways to servitize your business.
+Read on to discover different approaches to servitizing your business.

-When building a servitization element around your business, offering product-oriented services, gives you the most options.
+When integrating servitization into your business model, offering product-oriented services gives you the most options.
 Many businesses choose to go the route of offering advice, training, consulting, or help desk services for product use.
 This helps their customers efficiently use the product they’ve purchased.
 Still, there are so many other options.

-In the medical industry, GE’s healthcare division offers the services of installing their large medical devices throughout a whole hospital, and offering post-installation performance maintenance and monitoring.
+In the medical industry, GE’s healthcare division offers installation of their large medical devices throughout the entire hospital as well as post-installation performance maintenance and monitoring.

 Once you’ve sold a product to a customer, you may be able to offer these additional services: